-Staff recommends approval of this application and suggests the following motion:
+Staff concurs with the Planning Board's recommendation and suggests the following motion:

 I move to APPROVE the proposed rezoning to an R-15 district.
-I find it to be CONSISTENT with the purposes and intent of the Comprehensive Plan because it is a more appropriate designation than the existing I-2 zoning, and with the conservation easement on record for the property, additional protections are provided for the site's natural environment, water quality, and wildlife habitats which restrict development on the subject site.
+I find it to be CONSISTENT with the purposes and intent of the Comprehensive Plan because it is a more appropriate designation than the existing I-2 zoning and, with the conservation easement on record for the property, additional protections are provided for the site's natural environment, water quality, and wildlife habitats which restrict development on the subject site.
 I also find APPROVAL of the rezoning request is reasonable and in the public interest because the request removes an industrial zoning designation from land that is environmentally sensitive and offers increased protection to the adjacent residential property and wetlands.
 In addition, the boundary of the proposed rezoning was designed to limit additional regulations on the adjacent remaining industrial property.